Skip to Content

 The shared Siemens Avanto 1.5T MRI scanner is located at MRI in the main hospital and is available on Wednesdays from 2:00pm to 4:00pm.

-The shared Siemens 3T TIM Trio MRI scanner is located at MRI in the main hospital and is available Tuesdays and Thursday from 12:00pm to 4:00pm.
+The shared Siemens Skyra 3T MRI scanner is located at MRI in the main hospital and is available Tuesdays from 1:00pm to 3:00pm.

 The MRI Research Facility's MRI Simulator is available to all MRI researchers at no charge.
 The MRI Simulator gives subjects exposure to the scanner by realistically reproducing the scanning environment.